ObscuriaLithium/archogenum/meta/curseforge-description.md

 # <p style="text-align:center">Features</p>

-- 🧬 **Genetic Engineering** – Extract genes from creatures and weave them together to create specialized or extraordinary xenotypes.
+- 🧬 <span style="color:#CED4D9;">**Genetic Engineering**</span> – Extract genes from creatures and weave them together to create specialized or extraordinary xenotypes.
-- ♻️ **Dynamic Xenotypes** – Your xenotype isn't permanent.
+- ♻️ <span style="color:#CED4D9;">**Dynamic Xenotypes**</span> – Your xenotype isn't permanent.
 Swap, reforge, and experiment freely with different gene combinations during your journey.
-- 🔥 **Environmental Adaptation** – Craft xenotypes built for specific environments.
+- 🔥 <span style="color:#CED4D9;">**Environmental Adaptation**</span> – Craft xenotypes built for specific environments.
 For example, become heat-resistant and immune to Wither effects to explore the Nether while running across lava like it's solid ground.
-- ⚔️ **Unique Traits & Synergies** – Genes define your abilities, resistances, and weaknesses.
+- ⚔️ <span style="color:#CED4D9;">**Unique Traits & Synergies**</span> – Genes define your abilities, resistances, and weaknesses.
 Become undead and heal from poison, or transform into a hybrid predator with enhanced strength and speed.
-- 🐾 **Full Creature Xenotypes** – Xenotypes aren't limited to yourself.
+- 🐾 <span style="color:#CED4D9;">**Full Creature Xenotypes**</span> – Xenotypes aren't limited to yourself.
 You can combine traits from any living creature: produce eggs, give milk, drop pork... or even implant xenotype traits into other creatures to boost their productivity, survival, or special abilities.
 Yes, you can implant milking glands into a friend xD
-- 🧪 **Experimental Gameplay** – Archogenum avoids grind-heavy mechanics and complicated multi-block setups.
+- 🧪 <span style="color:#CED4D9;">**Experimental Gameplay**</span> – Archogenum avoids grind-heavy mechanics and complicated multi-block setups.
 The focus is on exploration, experimentation, and creativity.
-- 🧰 **Fully Data-Driven** – Every gene, trait, and xenotype system is fully data-driven.
+- 🧰 <span style="color:#CED4D9;">**Fully Data-Driven**</span> – Every gene, trait, and xenotype system is fully data-driven.
 You can edit existing genes or add entirely new ones without touching a single line of code.

 This mod is actively expanding – with more xenotypes, gene interactions, and ancient Archogenes planned.
 Community feedback and custom gene packs are welcome!